krigjo25/Databases/HospitalManagementSystem/readme.md

 **sampleJournal.pdf**

-This is the patient journal, includes information about the given patient, what has done during the patient's stay at the Hospital.
+the patient journal, includes information about the given patient, what has done during the patient's stay at the Hospital.

 **Invoice.pdf**